-The Critical Path Diagram View (see page 45) provides a graphical representation of a single critical path; these paths are each selected from the table in the Critical Paths View (see page 48).
-The graphical representations will consist of circular nodes (representing instances) connected by arrows (representing one or more nets).
+The Critical Path Diagram View (see page 45) provides a graphical representation of a single critical path.
+These paths are each selected from the table in the Critical Paths View (see page 48).
+The graphical representations consist of circular nodes (representing instances) connected by arrows (representing one or more nets).

-To quickly look at the diagrams for all the critical paths, make sure both the Critical Paths View (see page 48) and Critical Path Diagram View (see page 45) are visible.
-Then click on a row in the Critical Paths view's table.
-Now use the keyboard Up and Down arrow keys to change which row is selected in the table - the Critical Path Diagram view's diagram will be updated to graph the relevant critical path.
+To quickly look at the diagrams for all the critical paths:

+- 1. Make sure both the Critical Paths View (see page 48) and Critical Path Diagram View (see page 45) are visible. - 2.
+Click a row in the Critical Paths view table. - 3.
+Use the keyboard up arrow and down arrow keys to change which row is selected in the table. - 4.
+The Critical Path view diagram is updated to graph the relevant critical path.